DavidBuchanan314/TwitterHD/README.md

 Click "Load temporary add-on", and select the manifest file.

-## Installation (Userscript - tested with Violentmonkey)

-Visit [This Link](https://raw.githubusercontent.com/DavidBuchanan314/TwitterHD/main/twitterhd.js) to automatically install

-Or use the twitterhd.user.js file to manually install

 ## TODO:

 - Chrome instructions

 - Package it properly and get it in the various extension stores?

-- See if something similar can be done to Twitter's videos